dzchoi/Lazy-evaluated-matrix-module/README.md

 std::cout << C(0, 0);  // OK
 C(0, 0) = 1.;  // OK
 ~~~
 Be careful that as the declaration of `B` above shows, only `T& operator()(unsigned, unsigned)` is called if the matrix is not declared `const`.
-This is why `const` declaration is always recommended for immutable matrices, and I don't find any reason not to do.
+This is why `const` declaration is always recommended for immutable matrices, which I don't find any reason not to do.

 ### Defining your own functions

-Basic knowledge of copy/move-construct of C++11 is needed when passing matrices in and out of functions.
+Basic knowledge of copy-/move-constructs of C++11 is needed when passing matrices in and out of functions.

 This `triple` is a working function for matrices.
-It is defined as a function template to accept any type `T`.
+It is defined as a function template to accept any (arithmetic) type `T`.
 ~~~C++
 template <typename T>
 matrix<T> triple(matrix<T> A)